St. Helena Island Light: History

 St. Helena Island, which is 240 acre in size, is located offshore from Gros Cap, Michigan, 10 mi west of Mackinac Island in the Lake Michigan approach to the Straits of Mackinac.
 The island has a natural harbor on its north shore, which provided shelter for both Native Americans and voyageurs, who sought shelter from fierce, foreseeable and notorious southwesterly storms, which would drive waves that gained strength running with the lake's length.

 During the Civil War years, it became increasingly apparent that a shoal near St. Helena Island menaced maritime traffic through the Straits of Mackinac.
 At the urging of the United States Lighthouse Board, Congress appropriated $14,000 in 1872 for a lighthouse to be built of limestone and brick on this location and fitted with a 3.5-order Fresnel lens.

 This work created the St. Helena Island Light.
-This Light became part of what would be complex of 14 reef lights distributed throughout the shoals and hazardous points of the Straits of Mackinac.
+This Light became part of what would be a complex of 14 reef lights distributed throughout the shoals and hazardous points of the Straits of Mackinac.
 This essential Light was staffed by either one or two lighthouse keepers from its initial operation in 1873 until 1922.
 A complex of buildings was constructed around the lighthouse to support its operation, including keepers' dwellings, a boat dock, and a boathouse.

 This was the first Michigan lighthouse to lose its keeper.
 In 1922, the lighthouse was automated.
 The tower was fitted with a tank of acetylene gas, a pilot light, and the "sun valve" recently invented by Nobel Prize-winning engineer Gustav Dalén.
 When the sun set, the temperature would drop slightly, causing the valve to open and acetylene to be released against the pilot flame.
 The light would then relight itself and shine throughout the night.
 With the sunrise the next morning, the valve would close.
 The St. Helena Island Light innovation was successful, and in the years after 1922, many other Michigan lighthouses would be refitted with sun valves.